Komefumi/sveltekit-intro/README.md

 ## Quick Description

 Here is a simple introductory Sveltekit app, making use of TypeScript and TailwindCSS.
-This was made following [this tutorial](https://www.youtube.com/watch?v=YipaPr4Aex8) by [James Q Quick](https://www.youtube.com/@JamesQQuick) and includes my own changes where deemed.
+This was made following [this tutorial](https://www.youtube.com/watch?v=YipaPr4Aex8), and [this tutorial](https://www.youtube.com/watch?v=YqIyET7XKIQ&t=852s) - both - by [James Q Quick](https://www.youtube.com/@JamesQQuick) and includes my own changes where deemed.

 You're free to use this code as seen fit.